 There's one exception.
 If a review is reported for the reason: "The reviewer has not had a genuine buying or service experience", the reviewer will be contacted directly.

 In this second scenario, reporting a review automatically sends a standard email to the reviewer asking for documentation that shows their experience with the reviewed company.
-Reviewers are given 7 days to provide documentation.
-If the reviewer replies, their message goes into the queue of tickets in our system to be looked at by a Compliance Agent.
+Reviewers have 7 days to provide documentation.
+If the reviewer replies, their message will be looked at by a Compliance Agent.

 2. Our Compliance Team handles the ticket

 Compliance Agents assess each ticket individually to see if there is a breach of our User Guidelines for the reason the review is reported.
-If we need the reviewer to change their review or provide further documentation, we'll enter into a dialogue with them.
-We explain what we need and allow the reviewer 7 days to take action.
+If we need the reviewer to change their review or provide further documentation, we'll contact them to explain what we need and request action within 7 days.

 However, if reviewers don't understand exactly what's needed, we may need to go back and forth several times with them.
 We handle these cases as quickly as we can, but complicated tickets take time to solve.